Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/the-pie-chart-that-is-wrong-several-times.md

 :img{src="/img/2015/07/nooo-my-eyes1.jpg" alt="CSS Pre-Processor Chart"}
 :::

 Now this is actually a very pretty little chart showing the distribution of CSS preprocessors (more on this later).
 But it has more than one error.
-Let’s get started.
+Let's get started.

 ## Typical Pie Chart Errors

-As we all know by now, if you are going to use a pie chart ([and you probably shouldn’t](/blog/2009/04/pie-charts-are-bad/)) it is easier to judge the size of a segment if it begins and ends on the four compass points on the circle.
-In this case, the chart manages to miss all four, not even opting to start at 12 o’clock.
+As we all know by now, if you are going to use a pie chart ([and you probably shouldn't](/blog/2009/04/pie-charts-are-bad/)) it is easier to judge the size of a segment if it begins and ends on the four compass points on the circle.
+In this case, the chart manages to miss all four, not even opting to start at 12 o'clock.

 The other convention you can use to make a pie chart easier to interpret is to order the segments and labels from highest to lowest.
 You can test this for yourself by reading out loud the first and second place items on this chart.
 Another test of this chart is to see how it answers the question – which CSS preprocessor is the most popular?

 As always with pie charts and their descendants, less is more.
 Once you have more than four values, it gets harder to interpret the results.
-On top of this, the lack of association between the labels and the values makes it quite a task to apply the values to the correct segment – and that is it you don’t have Deuteranopia or Protanopia, which makes all the segments look green or Tritanopia, which makes them look red or blue.
+On top of this, the lack of association between the labels and the values makes it quite a task to apply the values to the correct segment – and that is it you don't have Deuteranopia or Protanopia, which makes all the segments look green or Tritanopia, which makes them look red or blue.

 So here is a chart that displays the same information without the need to create a mental link between the labels, values and visuals…